jbannick/hellokata-java/src/modules/custom_images/hellomodimageusinglibs/README.md

 - The EventBus publish / subscribe library to transmit data between the two
 - The Log4J2 library to log the events

+All libraries used by a Custom Runtime Image must be fully modularized.
 Three of these libraries are totally non-modularized.

 - The CSVParser library consists of one JAR.